agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 Once a project's Webassembly binaries and dependencies are available through Pyodide and/or emscripten-forge, the project may start using them in interactive documentation deployments.

-We recommend [the JupyterLite project](https://jupyterlite.readthedocs.io/en/stable/) for this.
-The rationale behind this recommendation is that it provides multiple features and surrounding tooling to ease such deployments.
+We recommend [the JupyterLite project](https://jupyterlite.readthedocs.io/en/stable/) due to its multiple features and surrounding tooling to ease such deployments.

 JupyterLite is a serverless variant of the JupyterLab project that runs entirely in the browser on the client side via WebAssembly.
 JupyterLite sites are distributed as static assets and can be built using the `jupyter lite` CLI.
 It supports various JupyterLab extensions, plugins, kernels, and surrounding projects for browser-based use cases.
 Particularly, the project provides the following: